tax25/arduino_car_code/README.md

 maximum right steering.

 ATTENTION: sometimes to have the maximum value you want, after the "translation" you have to add a number in the map function.
 Eg: map(_speed, 0, 1023, 100, -100); could give you 99 and -99 as max values.
 to avoid this you can just write 101. map(_speed, 0, 1023, 101, -101);

+## Calculating the distances of the sensors
+As you can see in the initial part of the function "set_motor_speed_and_steering" the code that calculates the effective distance is repeated a time for every sensor.
+I chose to re-write the code 4 times and not make a function because, at least in my experience, the code would be too slow and the car wouldn't be as reactive as it is with the code written like this.

+The set_motor_speed_and_steering function has a lot of parameters, i think that in the future I'll optimize it with less parameters, because like this it is really hard to read and it's really easy to miss one parameter.